wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/7-exercise-reduce-traffic-with-batched-requests.md

 ## Summary

-In this exercise, you used the Microsoft Graph to demonstrate how you can combine multiple requests using a single request.
-This capability of submitting batch requests using the `$batch` query parameter enables you to optimize your applications to minimize the number of requests to the Microsoft Graph.
+In this exercise, you used Microsoft Graph to demonstrate how you can combine multiple requests using a single request.
+This capability of submitting batch requests using the `$batch` query parameter enables you to optimize your applications to minimize the number of requests to Microsoft Graph.